-RP is woven into the school's discipline practices as well.
+Restorative Practices RP is woven into the school's discipline practices as well in the form of Restorative Justice Circles..
+StudentsCircles.
 Students have the opportunity to request repair-harm circles.
 They are also invited to participate in repair-harm circles that are facilitated by student practitioners or a staff member if they have been involved in a conflict.
-Students who are struggling and continue to cause harm are invited to a peer council where they are given a deeper level of support and an opportunity to take responsibility then make amends.
 Repair-harm circles are also used between adult community members as well as between adults and students.
 We seek to understand why our community members are causing harm to themselves and/or others, so we may offer pathways that support healing and the transformation of relationships.